erlete/algebruh/README.md

 # Algebruh: the absurdly simple method to get your Algebra questions right

 _**Note**: parts of this documentation are intended for developers alone.
-In order to learn how to use the application, install it and execute it.
+In order to learn how to use the application, just install it and execute it.
 All required instructions are contained inside it._

 ## Download